macloo/python-adv-web-apps/docs/flask_forms.rst

 * `Flask-WTF docs <https://flask-wtf.readthedocs.io/>`_
 * More details in `WTForms docs <https://wtforms.readthedocs.io/>`_
 * `Bootstrap-Flask docs <https://bootstrap-flask.readthedocs.io/>`_
+* The Bootstrap-Flask `GitHub repository <https://github.com/helloflask/bootstrap-flask>`_ has good examples for forms; look at the README

 Imports for forms with Flask-WTF and Bootstrap-Flask